andrevidela/dev-notes/docs/TASKS.md

 ## 5 OpenGames things
   - [x] 5.1 use mwc-prob to port to singletons
-      NOTE: it didn't work because singletons cannot promote constrained constructors
+      - NOTE: it didn't work because singletons cannot promote constrained constructors
   - [x] 5.2 use mwc-prob to port to Idris
-      NOTE: didn't work either
+      - NOTE: didn't work either
   - [ ] 5.3 write an idris version
     - [x] 5.3.1 port the core opengames logic with lenses
     - [x] 5.3.2 port the parser
     - [x] 5.3.3 port the compiler
     - [x] 5.3.4 port the code generator -- stuck on patterns
     - [ ] 5.3.5 figure out why evaluator doesn't reduce
     - [ ] 5.3.6 Implement type inference
-        NOTE: types of the block are the boundary of the lens, the states are the products of the state of the lines
+      - NOTE: types of the block are the boundary of the lens, the states are the products of the state of the lines
   - [ ]  5.4 Port the preprocessor to the updated version
   - [ ]  5.5 Write installation instructions for the haskell version

 ## 6 Open-Servers
   - [x] 6.1 port the core logic to indexed paths
   - [ ] 6.2 fix the examples
-  - [ ] 6.3 change type of GET request to implement lenses instead of functions to lenses
+  - [x] 6.3 change type of GET request to implement lenses instead of functions to lenses (07.12.2021 - in reality done much earlier but I forgot to track the change)
-        NOTE: Paths assume GET requests only take unit argument, this breaks the dependent lenses type signatures.
-  - [ ] 6.4 implement the dep-lens EDSL
+  - [x] 6.4 implement the dep-lens EDSL (07.12.2021)
-        NOTES: Almost done, just need to figure out the correct indices and test it, depends on 6.3
+    - NOTES: kind of works but is blocked by 6.6
   - [ ] 6.5 try out idris-server http server project
     - [x] 6.5.1 run locally -- doesn't work (10.11.2021)
     - [x] 6.5.2 Perform the suggested fixes from discord (11.11.2021)
       NOTE: didn't work, missing module: TyTTP.Support.Promise
     - [ ] 6.5.2' Perform the suggested fixes from discord
       NOTE: Updated info from package author, need to try again!
     - [ ] 6.5.3 see if we can interpret LogIO into the node JS server
+  - [ ] 6.6 Implement Free Dependent Para lenses
+    - NOTE: Maybe it's possible to re-implement DepParaLenses in terms of FreeDepParaLens
+    - NOTE: Maybe it's possible to write both depending on a given type algebra
+    - NOTE: This is necessary in order to recover how each lens is composed with each other for the DSL Without it we can't implement `Extend` nor `Prefix`

 # 7 Data generic programming
   - [x] 7.1 implement in terms of CFTprogramming (10.11.2021)
   - [x] 7.2 implement in terms of typedefs (10.11.2021)
-        NOTE: didn't work because typedefs are broken
+    - NOTE: didn't work because typedefs are broken
   - [ ] 7.3 write the blog post about CFT
   - [x] 7.5 write the blog post about SplitN (10.11.2021)
   - [ ] 7.6 write blog post about Zippers